Kapil Sharma reveals he was depressed, had suicidal thoughts in 2017 | Bollywood - ExBulletin

 - Kapil Sharma reveals he was depressed, had suicidal thoughts in 2017 | Bollywood

-- Cerebrum admits to sharing patient data with Meta, TikTok, and Google

-- ‘Rogue’ Imran Khan defies orders and calls another mega campaign rally in Lahore
+- Imran Khan cries foul, claims Indian TV channels are mocking Pakistan over its financial crisis, watch the video

-- Pence says Trump ‘put my family at risk’ on Jan.
-6
+- Mike Pence says ‘history will hold Donald Trump accountable’ for Jan.
+6 attack

+- US Navy renames 2 ships in bid to drown out Confederate ties

+- The new Rock ‘N’ Roller Coaster MagicBand+ is coming to Hollywood Studios.